ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Related Work

 \subsubsection{Time-Optimal Trajectory Generation}

 Traditional methods to optimize the execution time are usually incorporated into the trajectory optimization step, after IK solving and path planning.
-There are many approaches, such as Time Scaling, Time-Optimal Path Parameterization (TOPP) \cite{pham_general_2014}, Time-Optimal Path Parameterization Based on Reachability Analysis (TOPPRA) \cite{pham_new_2017}, and other Time-Optimal Trajectory Generation (TOTG) techniques \cite{berscheid_jerk-limited_2021} \cite{kroger_opening_2011}, are typically applied as post-processing steps rather than being integrated into the single-pose \ac{IK} solution.
-While these methods are capable of generating efficient motions, they generally assume that a feasible joint target pose or a series of waypoints is already available.
-This makes them more appropriate for waypoint-based motion planning, as opposed to addressing single-pose \ac{IK} challenges.
+Many approaches \cite{pham_general_2014, pham_new_2017, 9905530} are typically applied as post-processing steps rather than being integrated into the single-pose \ac{IK} solution.
+They generally assume that a feasible joint target pose or a series of waypoints is already available, which makes them more appropriate for waypoint-based motion planning, as opposed to addressing single-pose \ac{IK} challenges.